-Problem Corrective Action None of the LEDs are on when Check the connection between the AC adapter and the Prestige. you power on the Prestige If the error persists, you may have a hardware problem.
+Problem Corrective Action None of the LEDs are on when you power on the Prestige Check the connection between the AC adapter and the Prestige.
+If the error persists, you may have a hardware problem.
 In this case you should contact technical support.
 Cannot access the Prestige via the console port.
-1.Check to see if the Prestige is connected to your computer's serial port.
-2. Check to see if the communications program is VT100 terminal emulation configured correctly.
-The communications software should be configured as follows: 9600 bps No parity, 8 Data bits, 1 Stop bit.
+1.Check to see if the Prestige is connected to your computer's port.
+2. Check to see if the VT100 terminal emulation configured correctly.
+The 9600 bps be configured as follows: No parity, 8 Data bits, 1 Stop bit.